PLPAcademy/day-3-assignment-erickjoshuaotieno/README.md

 D) Run Dart Doctor

-2. Which command verifies the Dart installation on macOS?
+2. Which command verifies the Dart instalation on macOS?

 A) dart --install